-The HLO shall: In the event of a helicopter incident on landing where it is obvious that damage may have been caused to the aircraft or the installation, 1.
-Inform the OIM/Master immediately.
-2. Advise the pilot of his observations and request for the aircraft to remain on deck.
+The may HLO shall: In the event of a helicopter incident on landing where it is obvious that damage v have been caused to the aircraft or the installation.
+Check 1 Inform the OIM/Master immediately.
+2 Advise the pilot of his observations and request for the aircraft to remain on deck.